Görschen family

-Görschen is an old German noble family originating from the 12th century.
+The Görschen family is an old German noble family originating from the 12th century.
 The family name derives from its original headquarters: the place Goresin (Görschen) or even from an older "oppida goresin" (Görschenburg / Görschenfestung) near Lützen, which was already appointed by Bishop Thietmar of Merseburg in the year 998, whereas the name itself is Sorbian origin and translating as "damp".

 Naming variations are de Goresin, de Gorsne, de Gorssen and von Goerschen.

 Coat of arms

 A golden key on a blue background with the top facing downwards; on the helmet a key is depicted between two and six black cock feathers.
 Several variations of the colours of the key and the shield are available in different sources.

 Family chronicle

 The first recorded individual bearing the name was Conradus de Gorsne who was recorded as a “witness” on 22 June 1186.
 The first recorded ancestor of the living von Görschen descendants was Petris de Görsene (first mentioned on 12 June 1271) and the family distributed across Prussia in the course of the next few generations.
 Due to the marriage of Eva von Görschen, daughter of Lorenz von Görschen (1575–1630), Lord of Groß-Görschen, with Erasmus von Bothfeld, Lord of Burgwerben, the family von Görschen belong to the ancestors of some European royal and noble houses.